natemcintosh/geographiclib-go/README.md

 - [X] Polygon Area tests
 - [ ] C Wrapper
 - [ ] Benchmarks comparing go implementation with C wrapper
+    - [ ] Have benchmarks
+    - [ ] Create a summary of them for README
+- [ ] Add geod interface and explain it in README
 - [ ] Add description of the direct and inverse problem, with pictures
 - [ ] Add Examples to README
     - [ ] Examples of direct case on Earth